 If you thought travel agents were a thing of the past, surprise!
 Travel agents are more in demand than ever, and travelers are using them for everything from extravagant honeymoons to weekend staycations and everything in between.

-But what exactly is a travel agent, and how do they work?
+But what is a travel agent, exactly, and how do they work?
 We’re going to break down everything that you need to know about them, how to use one, and most importantly, how to make sure you’re finding the right travel agent for you.
-Plus, if you read to the end, we’ll even tell you how to become one right from your own home.
+Plus, if you read to the end, we’ll even tell you how to become a travel agent right from your own home.

 A travel agent works with you to find and book the perfect trip.
 They help with planning trips and the best travel advisors provide you with insight and firsthand experience to book the perfect trip based on your personal style.
 Not dissimilar from a real estate agent when you buy a house, a travel agent is essentially someone who can guide you through the process of making a purchase so that you have everything you need for a perfect experience.